 Asus Zenfone Max M2 Review: Performance and Software

 As is the case with all other Zenfone launched this year, Asus prioritized performance.
-The Max M2 is powered by Qualcomm’s Snapdragon 636 octa-core chipset, which is perhaps the best option available at this price point.
+The Max M2 is powered by Qualcomm’s Snapdragon 632 octa-core chipset, which is one of the best options available at this price

 The use of almost stock Android software further makes Zenfone Max M2 a safe bet for people who are particular about software running on their phones.
 We did notice a few software glitches and bugs, though.

 The Max M2 comes in two RAM or storage options.
 The base variant with 3GB RAM and 32GB storage, the one we have been testing for this review, is the one that should be more popular since the 4GB/64GB option overlaps with the Pro variant.
 Anyways, you get a dedicated card slot and 100GB of Google Drive storage irrespective of the variant you choose.